IsithaT/DataDaddy/README.md

 - **Combats context-loss and AI hallucinations**
   - Heavily limits the data fed directly to the LLM to prevent context loss while still providing fully accurate analysis
   - Makes use of fine-tuned and prompt-engineered functions to make sure the assistant doesn't spew out random/false data
-- **Accessible data analysis**
+- **Accessible, code-free data analysis**
   - Upload your CSV file and get instant insights and visualizations from your prompts
-  - No coding and/or Excel functions required!
+  - No coding and/or Excel knowledge required!
 - **Real-time data analysis**
   - Chat-based interaction allows you to quick adjust your prompts and get feedback
 - **Data visualization**